datawire/ambassador-docs/topics/running/ambassador.md

 ### Upstream Idle Timeout (`cluster_idle_timeout_ms`)

 If set, `cluster_idle_timeout_ms` specifies the timeout (in milliseconds) after which an idle connection upstream is closed.
 If `cluster_idle_timeout` is disabled by setting it to 0, you risk upstream connections never getting closed due to idling if you do not set [`idle_timeout_ms` on each `Mapping`](../../using/timeouts/).

+### Upstream Max Lifetime (`cluster_max_connection_lifetime_ms`)

+If set, `cluster_max_connection_lifetime_ms` specifies the maximum amount of time (in milliseconds) after which an upstream connection is drained and closed, regardless of whether it is idle or not.
+Connection recreation incurs additional overhead when processing requests.
+The overhead tends to be nominal for plaintext (HTTP) connections within the same cluster, but may be more significant for secure HTTPS connections or upstreams with high latency.
+For this reason, it is generally recommended to set this value to at least 10000ms to minimize the amortized cost of connection recreation while providing a reasonable bound for connection lifetime.

+If `cluster_max_connection_lifetime_ms` is not set (or set to zero), then upstream connections may remain open for arbitrarily long.
+This can be set on a per-Mapping basis by setting [`cluster_max_connection_lifetime_ms` on the `Mapping`](../../using/timeouts/).

+### Request Timeout (`cluster_request_timeout_ms`)

+If set, `cluster_request_timeout_ms` specifies the default end-to-end timeout for the requests.
+This can be set on a per-Mapping basis by setting [`timeout_ms` on the `Mapping`](../../using/timeouts/).

 ### Defaults (`defaults`)